 You can either call the ITS Lab Services Operations office at (585) 475-2056 or you can use the comments form to submit compliments, complaints, or suggestions.

 We do not allow food and drink in the labs simply because accidents can ruin keyboards, printers, and computers.
 Since many students on campus use these labs, one person's accident is not only costly to repair or replace, but also leaves that machine unusable by any other users on campus.
 And since not everyone is conscientious, we do not allow food or drinks into the lab.

-Lab assistants are instructed to ask users to take the food or drink out of the labs if they are caught with it.
-If the user refuses to comply, lab assistants are instructed to contact their supervisors who may call in Public Safety to help escort the inconsiderate user out of the lab.
+Lab assistants are instructed to ask users to take the food or drink out of the labs if they are found with it.
+If the user refuses to comply, lab assistants are instructed to contact their supervisors who may call in Public Safety to help escort the user out of the lab.